infosourav28/movieticketbookingapp/README.md

 ```c++
 #include "booking_manager.hpp"
 ```
-To compile & run the application refer below:
+To compile & run the application refer below.
+There are **four ways** as following:

 ### 1. Steps to Compile after integrating with other embedded/CLI application (WITHOUT USING MAKEFILE) in Linux/Unix:

-Download the repository. go inside the repository folder.
+Clone the repository. go inside the repository folder.
 Open a terminal.

-1) To create the library **libbooking.so** do the following
+  * a) To create the library **libbooking.so** do the following
 ```bash
 g++ -fPIC -shared -o libbooking.so src/seat.cpp src/theater.cpp src/movie.cpp src/movie_factory.cpp src/theater_factory.cpp src/booking_manager.cpp -I./include
 ```
-2)Link the library to your application (Instead of main.cpp use your cpp file where you want to call APIS):
+  * b) Link the library to your application (Instead of main.cpp use your cpp file where you want to call APIS):
 ```bash
  g++ -o booking_app main.cpp -L. -lbooking -I./include
 ```
-3)Copy the generated library to local lib:
+  * c) Copy the generated library to local lib:
 ```bash
  sudo cp libbooking.so /usr/local/lib/
 ```
-4)After copying, you may need to update the linker cache with:
+  * d) After copying, you may need to update the linker cache with:
 ```bash
   sudo ldconfig
 ```
-5)run the application using :
+  * e) Run the application using :
 ```bash
  ./booking_app
 ```

 ### 2. Steps to run the application WITH MAKEFILE in Linux/Unix:
-Modify the Makefile inside the project as following: change the following line inside Makefile
+Clone the repository & go inside the repository project folder , then modify the Makefile inside the project as following: change the following line inside Makefile

 "MAIN_SRC = main.cpp"